Eustachian Tube Dysfunction

 Do you feel like you need to pop your ears?

 The Eustachian tube is a narrow tube that connects the middle ear to the back of the nose and throat.
-It helps equalize air pressure on both sides of the eardrum and allows fluid to drain from the middle ear.
-Eustachian Tube Dysfunction occurs when the tube becomes blocked or doesn't open properly, leading to symptoms such as muffled hearing, ear pressure, and discomfort.
+It helps equalise air pressure on both sides of the eardrum and allows fluid to drain from the middle ear.
+Eustachian Tube Dysfunction (ETD) occurs when the tube becomes blocked or doesn't open properly, leading to symptoms such as muffled hearing, ear pressure, and discomfort.
+As an ENT surgeon London, Professor Vik Veer treats ETD regularly at his snoring clinic Harley Street, often alongside associated nasal and sleep conditions.

 How Common is it?